SkillandThrill/HTML-CSS-Projects/README.md

 > > > > > > > creating Base level projects for the clear understanding of Front End and to understand core concepts of front to develope the skills.

-2.Creating a Login and sign up form using HTML CSS
+2.Creating a Login and sign up form using HTML CSS started creating the Login and registration form with bunch of style icons.

+3.creating a registration form with responsiveness to various devices

 https://github.com/GauravR02/HTML-CSS-Projects.git